rishab-acharya/Estimation-of-Change-Point-Detection-Algorithms-/README.md

 3. **Weekly Analysis (BS-BTC-WEEKLY.R):**
    - **Weekly Series Construction:**
-     The daily closing prices are aggregated into a weekly series (using the first trading day of each week), and weekly log returns are computed.
+     The daily closing prices are aggregated into a weekly time series by selecting the closing price of the first trading day of each week.
+Weekly log returns are then computed.
    - **Change Point Detection:**
-     The `cpt.meanvar` function (using BinSeg with AIC penalty and a specified number of change points) is applied on the weekly returns.
+     The `cpt.meanvar` function is applied to the weekly returns using the BinSeg method with an AIC penalty and a pre-specified number of change points.
+This segmentation facilitates the identification of structural breaks on a weekly time scale.
    - **Custom Timeline Plot:**
-     A custom x-axis (showing years from 2014 to 2021) is built for clear visualization.
+     A custom x-axis is constructed to display tick marks corresponding to calendar years (2014–2021), enhancing the interpretability of the change point locations in a temporal context.

    **Resulting Plot:**
    <table>